Back to Blog

 Aparti focuses on three operational outcomes that actually move the needle:

 When admin load drops, something big happens: attorneys practice more law, staff regain bandwidth, clients experience more clarity.
-That's the win.

 Why family law documents break most AI tools